dirklach/frontend-framework-dirk-lach/README.md

 # FriendlyCSS

 **My very own approach to writing friendly and scalable CSS.**

-⚠️**WIP**⚠️ This is a living document, based on best practices and personal experience.
+This is a living document, based on best practices and personal experience.

 Written by Dirk Lach, Designer and Developer.